The essential resource for your practice

 Approved Testing and Certifying Bodies (ATCB) for Meaningful Use Expand

 The Office of the National Coordinator for Health Information Technology (ONCHIT) recently issued an announcement of two more Approved Testing and Certifying Bodies (ATCBs) that have been approved to test and certify electronic medical record systems as qualified for Meaningful Use.
 These ATCBs include ICSA Labs in Mechanicsburg, PA, and SLI Global Solutions in Denver, CO.
 This addition increases the total number of ONC-ATCBs to five.
 These testing facilities accept applications from EHR vendors and if the software submitted passes a rigorous set of tests of the Meaningful Use criteria issued by ONC, the software is added to the list of certified systems, one of which a provider must use in order to receive the government subsidies over the next five years.
-Click here for a complete list of ATCBs or to view the current list of certified products.
+Click here (link removed) for a complete list of ATCBs or to view the current list of certified products.

 MGMA Releases Survey Showing EHR Users Are More Profitable